jeremiaheb/rvcstats/README.md

   * use periods to seperate multiple words (e.g. gear.type not gearType)
   * not be made up of more than three words, excepting two letter words (e.g. is.habitat.class not habitat.class.fits.with)

 4.)
-Local variables names should (declared within methods or loops)
+Local variables names should (declared within methods or loops):
   *  be entirely lowercase
   *  be abbreviations (can be formed however makes most sense)
   *  be no longer than 6 characters

 5.)
-Static variable names should
+Static variable names should:
   * be entirely uppercase
   * be abbreviations
   * be no longer than 8 characters